A solution to Newton's least resistance problem is uniquely defined by its singular set: Introduction

 The $C^1$ result in \cite{sliding} is as follows.

 \begin{theorem} (Corollary 3 in \cite{sliding}).
 Let $f$ be a bounded continuous function.
-Then there exists a function $u$ minimizing functional \eqref{func general} in $\CCC_M$ that possesses the following property.
+Then there exists a function $u$ minimizing functional \eqref{func general} in $\CCC_M$ and possessing the following property.
 If $u$ is $C^1$ in $\UUU$ and $u > 0$ in $\UUU$, where $\UUU \subset \Om$ is an open set, then {\rm graph}$\big( u\rfloor_\UUU \big)$ does not contain extreme points of the epigraph of $u$. \end{theorem}

-\begin{zam} The words {\rm "there exists a solution"} cannot be replaced with {\rm "for any solution"} in Theorem \ref{tpropo2}.
+\begin{zam} The words {\rm "there exists a solution"} in Theorem \ref{tpropo2} cannot be replaced with {\rm "for any solution"}.
 Actually, if the function $f$ is locally affine, there may exist a solution $u$ and an open set $\UUU$ such that $u$ is $C^1$ and positive in $\UUU$, and {\rm graph}$\big( u\rfloor_\UUU \big)$ contains extreme points.
 Consider two examples.